“Why Isn’t My Financial Advisory Firm Showing Up on Google?”. This is a top question we are asked.

 4. Content Length:

 Content with more words can cover a wider breadth and are likely preferred to shorter superficial articles.
-SERPIQ found that content length correlated with a site’s ranking position position (see table below).
+The graph below depicts how content length correlates with a site’s ranking position.
 Keep in mind, this applies mostly to long-form, dynamic content that is updated regularly (such as blog posts, articles, etc).

 Both Google and Bing use page loading speed as a ranking factor.
 Search engine spiders can estimate your site speed fairly accurately based on a page’s code and file size.
 This is why it is important to upload large files such as videos and podcasts to third-party hosting sites (such as youtube or Soundcloud) first, then embed them into your website.
 This will ensure your site stays speedy.